sarahyakum/CSProjDatabase/SQL/Views_Procedures_Descrip.md

   - **student_peer_review_page** : Checks what the peer review page should show for the student
       - *Inputs:* Student NetID, Section Code, @Variable for the message
       - *Outputs:* 'Peer Review needs to be completed', 'Peer Reviews completed, waiting until the end of the review session to view average scores''Average scores for the last review type: (review type)'

+  - **check_scores_availability** : Checks whether there are currently peer review scores available for a student and section
+      - *Inputs:* Student NetID, Section Code
+      - *Outputs:* 'Unavailable' or if available, the review type of the most recent peer review

 ## General